Bundian Way: History

-In the spring people would travel to the coast in order to attend the whale gatherings at Bilgalera (Fisheries Beach, Twofold Bay).
+In the spring people would travel to the coast to attend the whale gatherings at Bilgalera (Fisheries Beach, Twofold Bay).
 In August 1844 G. A. Robinson recorded an event in his journal which described one of these gatherings.
 The account tells of a corroboree with whales harvested to feed the 60 or 70 people present about half of whom he describes as "Maneroo" who had walked from as far afield as places around Delegate and Cooma.

 People walked the Bundian pathway not just to attend a corroboree or gathering to access a particular food supply but for practical, ceremonial and educational purposes: to maintain kinship ties, conduct business and trade, share knowledge and resources or make alliances and settle disputes.
 Aboriginal people were not nomadic for they were strongly connected to their own "country" to which they had obligations and cultural ties; rather they undertook seasonal journeys which were an important aspect of their cultural life.

 When white settlers and explorers moved into the area they were shown the route by Aboriginal guides such as Budgibro and Omeo Jack; this assistance helped settlers to find places to bring their cattle and where to establish homesteads.
 Today part of the Bundian Way is still used as a travelling stock route.

 There were numerous traditional pathways between the high country and the coast, however, the Bundian Way is one of the longest and best documented routes which still retains its historic setting.
 The landscape appearance of the setting is largely unchanged.
 The cultural knowledge associated with the Way has persisted into modern times and the Way continues to be highly significant to Aboriginal people in south east New South Wales and the Monaro.